 De-stress and get plenty of sleep.
 Many in their 20s are busy studying, working and socializing, and getting 7-8 hours of sleep a night isn’t always happening.
 Did you know that stress and therefore lack of sleep can negatively affect the skin?
 Stress not only affects acne flare-up, in general it worsens the overall skin condition.
 It induces the adrenal glands into overproduction of cortisol, a steroid, which in turn makes sebaceous glands produce more oil and make skin extra oily.
 This the reason why in stressful periods, people experiencing an increase in acne get more inflamed, puss-filled papules than simple whiteheads or blackheads.

 Go easy on anti-aging products.
 There is much awareness about preventative skin aging and many young women are very conscious about putting in the effort earlier than later.
 While I certainly applaud and encourage this effort, it’s important not to overdo it in a home care regimen.
 Many anti-aging products have potent active ingredients in them that increase the metabolism of the cells (such as certain vitamin combinations and peptides) and may be too active for a younger complexion.
 Since skin in the 20s is already metabolically active, the stimulation of anti-aging products could possibly increase breakouts.
-Especially in the 20s, it’s very important to use products for your skin type.
+Especially in the 20s, it’s very important to use products only for your skin type.

 Use Anti-Cyst Treatment to prevent monthly cystic breakouts.
 In addition to changing up your cleanser prior to your period, if your breakouts tend to be more cystic (the stubborn, sore “underground” blemishes that develop deep within the skin), apply Anti Cyst Treatment to the area most prone to getting these three days before your period and continue through the week.
-Even regular pustular breakouts can be prevented using this too.
+Even regular pustular breakouts can be prevented using this product, too.

 Limit sugary carbohydrate foods in your diet.
 Another key aspect of preventing hormonal breakouts may have to do with what you put in your mouth.
 Those sugary carbs so many young women crave during their period may be the very thing causing the breakout to occur.
 They can cause a prolonged increase in insulin levels and increase acne.
 So try cutting back on the carbs, especially prior to your period, and you may find you’ll experience less monthly blemishes.

-For more expert skin advice, check out Skin Source–the A-Z guide on all things skin.
-Also sign up here for our skin tip e-newsletter, follow Renée Rouleau on Twitter and like our Facebook page.
-You’ll be your own skin care expert in no time!
+For more expert advice check out the blog.
+Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+You’ll be your own skin care expert in no time.
+Get the #ReneeRouleauGlow!